BenjaminWolfe/dotfiles/manual-customizations.md

 To really enjoy 1Password, I also [hobbled Google Password Manager][1password-chrome-cleanup] on my personal laptop so it wouldn't get in the way!

+## Displays and Bluetooth Devices, and Sounds

+Not much to walk through here.
+But this is always one of the first things I do, after the basic basics.
+I want my laptop to see my monitors and my various peripherals!

+And sometimes I'm switching laptops in the middle of a busy day— so it's smart to get the audio right right away.

 ## OS Customization

 - Add your home directory to the Finder: **Finder** > **⌘,** > **Sidebar** > your username
 - Add the Workspace directory to the Finder:
+  - Go back to the main Finder screen
-  - Click on your username that's now showing
+  - Click on your username that's now showing in the lefthand sidebar
   - Then double-click the **Workspace** folder
   - Then mouse over **Workspace** at the top until you see a little blue folder
   - Drag that blue folder over into the menu bar

-And for system settings, search Spotlight for...
+And for system settings, search Spotlight for the following and make some changes:

 - _Allow applications to record your screen_: Any applications that make sense
   - Conference calling apps like Zoom, Teams, and Slack (Slack also for videos)
-  - Remember Google Meet meetings happen in Chrome
+  - Remember Google Meet meetings happen in Chrome, plus maybe Firefox
   - Toggl, if applicable, to make time-tracking easier
 - _Allow assistive applications to control the computer_: At least the following
   - iTerm